American Flag, Arizona

-American Flag is a ghost town in Pinal County, Arizona, five miles southeast of Oracle.
-The town was established in the late 1870s but shortly after 1890, the town had become abandoned.
+American Flag is a ghost town in Pinal County, Arizona, five miles (8.1 km) southeast of Oracle.
+The town was established in the late 1870s, but shortly after 1890, the town had become abandoned.

 History

 American Flag was founded by prospector Isaac Lorraine as the American Flag mine and mining camp in the late 1870s.
-In 1881 the town was sold to the Richardson Mining Company of New York.
-The town was small and had a population of about forty on average.
+In 1881, the town was sold to the Richardson Mining Company of New York.
+The town was small and had a population of about forty, on average.
 Little is known about the mining camp at this time.
-Eventually Isaac Lorraine would turn his attention to cattle, where he later built the American Flag Ranch.
-By 1884, the population was only fifteen so the post office closed a few years later and the town was left unoccupied.
+Later, Lorraine built the American Flag Ranch as he left the mining business.

 The post office was moved to the American Flag Ranch headquarters in 1880.
 The building still stands, and is the oldest surviving territorial post office building in Arizona.
 The building is now on the National Register of Historic Places, and is preserved by the Oracle Historical Society.